applesea2/StockMarketApp/README.md

 ### Viewing Stock Data

 > 1. Enter a stock symbol (e.g., AAPL, MSFT, GOOGL) in the search bar located at the top of the page.
-> 2. Click the "Search" button or press Enter.
+> 2. An overlay will display with matching symbols.
+Select the company you are looking for.
-> 3. The application will display the current stock quote and options to view historical data.
+> 3. The application will display the current stock quote and options to view historical data as a candlestick chart.

 ### Using Candlestick Charts